Golden Retriever: History

 In 1952 Marjoribanks's great-nephew, Giles Fox-Strangways, 6th Earl of Ilchester, teamed up with Elma Stonex and together they studied Marjoribanks's stud book.
 In 1960 their research was published, presenting all of the evidence required to counter all tales of Russian ancestry.
 The stud book, which covers the period from 1868 to 1890, is preserved in the library of the Kennel Club in London.

-In the early days Golden Retrievers were called the 'Flat-coated Retriever, Golden', Initially the Golden Retriever was considered a colour variety of the former breed.
+In the early days Golden Retrievers were called the 'Flat-coated Retriever, Golden'.
+Initially the Golden Retriever was considered a colour variety of the former breed.
 In 1903 the Kennel Club recorded the first examples, listing them in the same register as Flat-coats.
 In 1904 a Golden Retriever won a field trial and in 1908 the first examples were exhibited at conformation shows.
 In 1911 a breed club was formed for the breed in England, the Golden Retriever Club, and they were given a new name, the 'Yellow or Golden Retriever'; from this point they were increasingly seen as a separate breed from the Flat-coated Retriever.
 It was not until 1913 that the Kennel Club began recording them on a separate breed register from the Flat-coated Retriever and in 1920 the 'Yellow or' was dropped from the breed name and they were officially called the 'Golden Retriever'.

 One early twentieth century enthusiast of the breed, Winifred Charlesworth, was instrumental in the establishment of the breed club as well as its separate Kennel Club recognition.
 It was she who drew up the first breed standard, which was adopted by the Kennel Club and with only minor amendments and remains largely unchanged.
-She bred and exhibited the first Golden Retriever Show Champion, was a strong advocate for maintaining the working instincts of the breed, and she is credited with popularising it at field trials and introducing it to shooting sportsmen.
+She bred and exhibited the first Golden Retriever Show Champion, was a strong advocate for maintaining the working instincts of the breed, and is credited with popularising it at field trials and introducing it to shooting sportsmen.

 In the years after the First World War its popularity increased markedly and in the 1920s and 1930s it spread through much of the Western world.
-The Canadian Kennel Club recognised the breed in 1927, the American Kennel Club in 1932; the first examples were registered in France in 1934 and Australia in 1937.
+The Canadian Kennel Club recognised the breed in 1927, and the American Kennel Club in 1932.
+The first examples were registered in France in 1934, and Australia in 1937.
 The worldwide popularity of the breed meant it did not suffer the misfortunes many British dog breeds did during the Second World War due to British wartime restrictions on the breeding of larger dogs, with ample quality breeding stock available globally to ensure none of its characteristics were lost.

 Since the 1940s its popularity has continued to grow, and it has become one of the most recognised and most frequently registered dog breeds in the Western world.